TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 **Summary of script functionality:**

-1. **Input data processing**
-   - Reads per‑species loop‑size tables from previously processed `.genes_rm_dups` files for *E. scolopes*, *S. officinalis*, and *O. bimaculoides*.
+- Reads per-species loop-size tables from previously processed `.genes_rm_dups` files for *E. scolopes*, *S. officinalis*, and *O. bimaculoides*
-   - Standardises column names and ensures numeric coordinate formats for the start position of the first loop bin.
+- Standardises column names and ensures numeric coordinate formats for the start position of the first loop bin
-   - Uses a helper function to parse loop IDs of the form `<chromosome>:<start>-<end>` into separate chromosome and start‑position columns.
+- Uses a helper function to parse loop IDs of the form `<chromosome>:<start>-<end>` into separate chromosome and start-position columns
-   - These parsed identifiers enable consistent joining of loop‑size information across species.
+- These parsed identifiers enable consistent joining of loop-size information across species

-2. **Getting conserved loop sizes**
-   - For each species pair (*E. scolopes–S. officinalis*, *E. scolopes–O. bimaculoides*, and *S. officinalis–O. bimaculoides*), the script joins loop‑size data by matching chromosome and bin‑start coordinates.
+- For each species pair (*E. scolopes–S. officinalis*, *E. scolopes–O. bimaculoides*, and *S. officinalis–O. bimaculoides*), the script joins loop-size data by matching chromosome and bin-start coordinates
   - This produces new files such as:
     - `eupsc_sepof_consv_loops_with_sizes.tsv`
     - `eupsc_octbi_consv_loops_with_sizes.tsv`
     - `sepof_octbi_consv_loops_with_sizes.tsv`
-   - A combined file containing loops conserved across all three species is read in and joined with loop‑size tables for each species.
+  - A combined file containing loops conserved across all three species is read in and joined with loop-size tables for each species
-   - The resulting table (`eupsc_octbi_sepof_consv_loops_with_sizes.tsv`) includes loop‑size information from all three species side by side.
+  - The resulting table (`eupsc_octbi_sepof_consv_loops_with_sizes.tsv`) includes loop-size information from all three species side by side

-3. **Diagnostics**
 - A simple summary table reports:
-     - The number of loops processed per comparison.
+  - The number of loops processed per comparison
-     - How many loops are missing size information in each species (useful for detecting coordinate mismatches).
+  - How many loops are missing size information in each species (useful for detecting coordinate mismatches)

 **Example output table (diagnostic summary):**
 ```